 B. Standard: Standard line items is the default setting.
 They are used for directly-sold campaigns with a negotiated impression volume with an advertiser.
 Standard line items also have specific start and end dates, and a specific quantity of impressions to deliver.
 They can be set to Normal or High.
 Standard line items set to High will be fulfilled before competing for Normal line items.

 C. Network: This is the line item type that is meant to traffic your ad networks.
 It can specify a percentage of your remaining impressions to deliver.
 This represents the remaining volume of impressions once all guaranteed line items (sponsorship and standard) have achieved their delivery goals.
 Note that network line items can be served even if the guaranteed line items haven’t reached their total goals yet.

-Network line items can run infinitely – meaning they have unlimited end dates, but are not included in forecast results.
-For better optimization, compete your network line items directly with Adsense and Ad Exchange.
+Network line items can run infinitely – meaning they have unlimited end dates but are not included in forecast results.
+For better optimization, compete for your network line items directly with Adsense and Ad Exchange.

 D. Bulk: Bulk line items fill your site’s unsold ad inventory as it allows you to specify a fixed quantity of impressions.
 It delivers evenly by default.